FlutterFlow/material_palette/README.md

   material_palette: ^0.1.0
 ```

-**Important:** Fragment shaders from packages must be declared the shaders
+**Important:** Fragment shaders from packages must be declared in your app's `pubspec.yaml`.
-you use in your app's `pubspec.yaml`.
-You can list only the ones you need,
-or include all of them:
+You can list only the ones you need, or include all of them:

 ```yaml
 flutter: